philip928lin/HydroCNHS/docs/quickstart.rst

 ABM module(s)
 -------------------------
 Agent-based model (ABM) is an user-provided human model.
 HydroCNHS support multiple ABM modules to be used at a single simulation.
 In the ABM module, users have 100% of freedom to design agent class (e.g., irrigation diversion agent class, reservoir agent class, etc.); however, some input and output protocals have to be followed.
-Please visit Build ABM module for more detailed instruction.
+Please visit Build ABM module for more detailed instructions.

 .. note::
-   If you only need a hydrological model and don't require any human components, then you can skip this ABM part!
+   If you only need a hydrological model and do not require any human components, then you can skip this ABM part!